|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Rebuttal to Roger Pielke Jr. - "Better Recheck That List"

-* Roger Pielke Jr. never contacted Popular Technology.net directly about the list.
+* Roger Pielke Jr. never contacted Popular Technology.net directly about the list and has never requested any papers be removed.

 1. Roger Pielke Jr. falsely assumed why his papers and his father's were listed, "Assuming that these are Hypothesis 1 type bloggers..."